 | Cost | Lower | Higher |

-For most applications, polyester-based blends offer the best combination of performance, durability, and value.
+For most applications, a polyester-based blend is the safest first sample to develop, but the final material should be approved against the job the sock has to do.
 The better choice still depends on how the sock will be worn and sold:

 - General athletic use: Polyester-dominant blends (60-70%)